otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/11-espresso.md

 To automate **UI tests**, you write your test code in **app > java > package name (androidTest)**.
 The [Android Gradle plugin](https://developer.android.com/studio/releases/gradle-plugin) builds a test application based on your test code & loads the test application on the same device (**Emulator** or **connect device**) as the target application.
 In your test code, you can use UI testing frameworks such as **Espresso** to simulate user interactions on the target application.

+## Code Example

+Open the `bottom-navigation-espresso` directory found [here](https://github.com/otago-polytechnic-bit-courses/ID721001-mobile-application-development/blob/master/code-resources/bottom-navigation-espresso.zip) in **Android Studio**.

+Lets take a look at what is happening...

 ## Set up Espresso

 Go to **build.gradle (Module)** & make sure you have the **Espresso** dependency: